“Don’t forget – no one else sees the world the way you do, so no one else can tell the stories that you have to tell.” – Writer Charles de Lint

 - A photo of yourself which will be published at 300px square.

 - A short bio (one to two paragraphs will suffice) that explains who you are.

 - A list of your online links including your website, Flickr, 500px, Tumblr, Facebook, etc.

 Once you’ve collected your images, written your article and gotten the rest of these items together, you are ready to submit your project.
 Now what?
-Simply email it to the founder or editor of SPM (Bob or Ashley).
+Simply email it to the founder and editor of SPM:

 We’ll get back to you after we’ve reviewed your article.
 When we get in touch we may offer you a few suggestions to improve your project or we may decide to go ahead and publish it as is.
 In addition, feel free to email us during your project creation process if you get stuck or need some outside suggestions, we’d be happy to help.